Policies, Sanctions, and Laws

 Campus programs, services, and resources include:

-- Health Education and Promotion (HEP) is focused on preventing and reducing alcohol, tobacco, and other drugs issue in the student population, developing, managing and evaluating strategies to aid students in making informed decisions in these areas.
+- Health Education and Promotion (HEP) is focused on preventing and reducing alcohol, tobacco, and other drug issues in the student population; developing, managing and evaluating strategies to aid students in making informed decisions in these areas.
 This program is a lead partner in the Safe Party Initiative, a campus and community evidence-based strategy that aims to reduce problems related to college student drinking at parties in the Davis community.
 Student “party goers” and “party throwers” can visit the Safe Party website to find tips on how to reduce the risks of alcohol-related problems.
-While taking the eCHECKUP TO GO self-assessment located on the Safe Party website is required of all incoming UC Davis students, any student can complete this brief confidential survey at any time at no charge.
-The eCHECKUP TO GO feedback helps identify personal risk patterns and offers harm reduction strategies related to alcohol use.
-More information is available at Safe Party or by calling 530-754-4878.

 - Alcohol, Tobacco and Other Drugs Intervention Services (ATODIS) provides free and confidential individual assessment and intervention services for UC Davis students who can meet with a Safe Zone trained ATODIS professional.
 Services and referrals are provided in collaboration with Counseling Services, Student Health and Counseling Services’ medical staff, Neighborhood Court, or self-referrals.
 Free, 90-minute group sessions are also provided in a confidential and non-judgmental environment for students referred from the conduct system or students who self-refer.
 More information is available at ATODIS or by calling 530-752-6334.
 Smoking cessation services are also available to students free of charge.
 If the student meets with the ATODIS Coordinator they can receive one month of gum, patch, or lozenge nicotine replacement therapy for free.
 Replace prevention counseling is also available to students free of charge with no session limit.
 For more information call 530-752-6334.

-- New Collegiate Recovery Group: Recover, Inspire, Support, Empower (AGGIE RISE) meets weekly in the Student Health and Wellness Center.
+- UC Davis' Collegiate Recovery Group, Aggies for Recovery, meets weekly.
+Meeting information can be found at https://shcs.ucdavis.edu/recovery_resources.
 This group is open to any UC Davis undergraduate or graduate student who is choosing not to use any mind altering substances.
 This group is also open to students who are allies to people in recovery or who have family members struggling with addiction.
 This is not a 12-step meeting but a support group for students in recovery.
 Students can contact email@example.com for more information.

 - Counseling Services provides short-term counseling at no cost to UC Davis registered students and referrals to other providers and services; and provides online anonymous self-assessment and screening for alcohol and related issues.
 More information is available from the Counseling Services website or by calling 530-752-0871.